Jo Han-chul: Early life and education

-Jo Han-cheol dreamed of becoming an actor after seeing a Daehangno play in his third year of middle school.

-Jo graduated from Cheongju University with an undergraduate degree in Film Directing from the Department of Theatre and Film.
-He then pursued further education, earning a master's degree in acting from the Korea National University of Arts.
-His graduation thesis is titled 'Research on Film Acting in relation to the unique characteristics of media in films, with a critical examination of American method acting'.
+Jo Han-cheol first aspired to become an actor during his third year of middle school after attending a theatrical production in Daehangno.
+He later attended Cheongju University, where he earned an undergraduate degree in Film Directing from the Department of Theatre and Film.
+He continued his academic studies at the Korea National University of Arts, receiving a master's degree in acting.
+His graduation thesis, titled "Research on Film Acting in relation to the unique characteristics of media in films, with a critical examination of American method acting," focused on the intersection of media-specific performance and traditional acting techniques.

 Career

 Jo debuted as a theater actor in 1998 in the play One Room.
 A year later, he made his first appearance in a movie with a small role in Peppermint Candy.
 He has appeared in various other films, including Theatrical Exhibition, Ask the One Who Can, The Most Beautiful Breakup in the World, Moby Dick, Yeonga City, Scary Story, Feng Shui, 48 Meters, Wonderful Woman, Scandal: A Very Shocking and Immoral Incident, Hide and Seek, and The Five.

 In 2008, Jo joined the encore performance of Park Su-jin's play Applause for Juliet, directed by Min Bok-ki.
 The play, which originally premiered in 2004, received acclaim for its vibrant dialogue and imaginative storytelling.
 Jo portrayed Seok-dong (Hamlet), alongside Lee Jin-hee as Seon-jeong (Ophelia), Min-ho as Romeo, and Bok-soon as Juliet.
 The play explores a complex web of conflicting love in a contemporary setting that combines elements of Hamlet and Romeo and Juliet.

 After two decades in the industry, Jo's breakthrough came with his portrayal of an afterlife prosecutor in the box office hit Along with the Gods: The Last 49 Days.
 He was not the first choice for this role, having replaced Oh Dal-su, who withdrew from the film.
 That same year, Jo also achieved a significant breakthrough in television dramas by playing the role of a king in 100 Days My Prince.
 He was cast as a replacement for Yoon Tae-young.
 The 2018 tvN historical drama is ranked among the highest-rated Korean dramas on cable television.

+Jo had a role in the romance film Even If This Love Disappears From the World Tonight directed by Kim Hye-young, based on the novel of the same name.
+It was released theatrically on Christmas Eve 2025, and is also available to stream on Netflix since February 2026.